 The wider impact of poor fire safety standards

 Finally, consider how poor fire safety standards can cause problems in other areas of the restaurant.
-Primarily, good food hygiene practice often goes hand-in-hand with fire safety.
+Primarily, good food hygiene practice often goes hand-in-hand with fire safety in restaurants.

 When you clear your deep-fat fryers of grease and oil, for example, you remove both a fire and hygiene hazard.
 Not only is this build-up flammable, it can also harbour hidden bacteria and invite pests.
 Thorough cleaning of your appliances, then, is a beneficial task.
 Similarly, taking out the rubbish is key; in doing so, you remove both a trip and fire hazard.

-What is the current UK legislation regarding restaurant fire safety?
+What is the current UK legislation regarding fire safety in restaurants?

 As aforementioned, current UK fire safety legislation is centred upon the Regulatory Reform (Fire Safety) Order 2005.
 This document constitutes a wholesale approach to fire safety in non-domestic premises.
 There are a number of steps to following this legislation for proper restaurant fire safety.

 You must first appoint the premises’ Responsible Person.
 This person will be in charge of all fire safety procedures at the restaurant.
 The legislation appoints the role to anyone with control over the premises.
 In small to medium assembly buildings, such as restaurants, this could be: